Are US elections too expensive to be fair?

 Consistency is key

-We’re the same with all our choices.
-We always want to be consistent, so if a political candidate can get us to back them in front of others, unless they do something crazy stupid, we’ll stick with our first choice.
+We hate being inconsistent.
+Changing our mind is an admission that we were wrong and we hate having to admit being wrong.
+Especially in front of others, but even to ourselves.
+So if a political candidate can get us to back them in front of others, unless they do something crazy stupid, we’ll stick with our first choice.
 Doing anything else flags to others that we made a mistake.

 Of course, the ads don’t stop until the voting starts and a second aspect of human nature is key here.